-The Western Diet has caused a distorted ratio of Omega-3 to Omega-6 intake.
+The typical modern Western Diet has caused a distorted ratio of Omega-3 to Omega-6 intake.
 Majority of people are consuming Omega-6 fatty acids and don’t even know it.
 Omega-3 intake however has been reported to be the lowest it has ever been.
 Both Omega-3 and Omega 6 are essential fatty acids, meaning the body cannot make them on their own.
 Both are polyunsaturated fatty acids, which basically just means that they have many double bonds.
 These fatty acids differ from most fats because they are not just used for energy, but have biologically active roles in physiological processes like blood clotting and inflammation.
-So, is one better than the other?
+So, which one should we be eating more of?

 Omega-3 vs. Omega-6